 You can see the end coming from about the halfway point, nevertheless the Butcher Brothers lead up to it effectively.
 [PLOT SPOILERS].
 The result turns The Hamiltons into perhaps the first conceptual vampire film.
 One where the filmmakers have conducted an interesting trick in playing into the scenes of normality and the victims imprisoned in the cellar before a big M. Night Shyamalan-esque eleventh hour twist to reveal that the family are vampires.
 It works with modest effect, although the lack of squirm-inducing horror and big shock effect earned a certain amount of negative attention from genre commentators.

 The Butcher Brothers made a sequel to The Hamiltons with The Thompsons (2012), featuring most of the principal cast here.
 They subsequently signed on to direct the remake of April Fools Day (2008) and the original horror film The Violent Kind (2010).
-Mitchell Altieri went solo to direct Holy Ghost People (2013), Raised by Wolves (2013), A Beginners Guide to Snuff (2016) and The Night Watchman (2017).
+Mitchell Altieri went solo to direct Holy Ghost People (2013), Raised by Wolves (2013), A Beginners Guide to Snuff (2016) and The Night Watchmen (2017).